 How to kill clothes moth larvae

 These have just hatched from their egg and they are hungry.
-Some treatments, like the borax we use, is poisonous to the larvae.
+Some treatments, like the borax we used to use, is poisonous to the larvae.
 They have to eat a little bit of it in order for it to kill them.
 This is fine for something like a Chimney Sheep which can sacrifice small amounts of wool but not a good way to treat your finer woollens.
 Our Pistal professional insecticide is made from an extract of chrysanthemums.
 If you have a serious infestation then it’s recommended to spray all potential moth sites then seal the room for it to take effect.
 Remember to close the chimney as well.
 And please keep the window closed.
 This stuff is for killing a household pest, not the beneficial insects or their predators up the food chain.
 And use a face mask!

 How do moths get into the house?